L3cr0f/pma_course/Labs/Lab_09.md

 ![_IDA Pro_ string comparison](../Pictures/Lab_09/lab_09-02_2_ida_pro_1.png)

-Also, it is interesting mentioning this other string, that seems encrypted: 1qaz2wsx3edc.
+Also, it is interesting mentioning this other string, that seems encrypted or a kind of key: 1qaz2wsx3edc.

 ![_IDA Pro_ encrypted string](../Pictures/Lab_09/lab_09-02_2_ida_pro_2.png)